 - The UK has a vibrant, world-leading connected and autonomous vehicles industry

-- The UK remains one of the best places in the world to develop and use connected and autonomous vehicles
+- The UK remains one of the best places in the world for the development and deployment of connected and autonomous vehicles

-- Research on connected and autonomous vehicles is effective, and targeted at delivering value for the UK
+- Research on connected and autonomous vehicles is effective, targeted and delivers value for the UK

 - Connected and autonomous vehicles are safe and secure by design, and handle data appropriately